pnpm/pnpm.io/versioned_docs/version-6.x/cli/add.md

 ```

 Installs the package from the hosted Git provider, cloning it with Git.
 You can use a protocol for certain Git providers.
-Exempli gratia,
+For example,
 `pnpm add github:user/repo`

 You may install from Git by: